ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

 ## Google Container Engine (GKE)
 To scale up the pipeline execution across multiple machines, Snakemake could use [Google Container Engine][gke] (GKE, implemented on top of Kubernetes).
-This method is built on Docker which each node will pull down the given Docker image to load the environment. <del>Although the docker image is currently fixed in the Snakemake's source code, one can hard code a different image and bundle the modified source code in the docker image.</del> After [some discussions][issue-602] about how to specify user input image [^kubernetes-docker], on the master branch of snakemake, one is able to specify the Docker image Kubernete's node uses by `--container-image <image>`.
+This method is built on Docker which each node will pull down the given Docker image to load the environment.
+After [some discussions][issue-602] about how to specify user input image [^kubernetes-docker], on Snakemake 4.1+ one is able to specify the Docker image Kubernete's node uses by `--container-image <image>`.

 [^kubernetes-docker]: In the discussion, Snakemake's author, Johannes, mentioned the possiblity of using [Singularity][singularity] so each rule can run in a different virutal environment.
-The development is still in progress.
+Singularity support comes at Snakemake 4.2+.

 To install the master branch of Snakemake, run: